jsim2010/partite/CONTRACT.md

 - include a time frame so that votes cannot be dragged out
 - consider "blank" ballots where an operative does not submit a ballot Rules for the name - perhaps semantic versioning?
-Specifications can be seen as requirements for unit tests.
-Is there a way to test them?
 ```